 Membership is open to all wind, percussion, and color guard students who have high school band experience.
 The Marching Hawks include a ‘rock band’ and invite electric guitar, electric bass, drum set and keyboard players.

-To SIGN UP AND BECOME A MEMBER contact Beth Taylor at email@example.com and receive more information.
+To SIGN UP AND BECOME A MEMBER contact Gina Hicks at firstname.lastname@example.org to receive more information.

 Who can be a Marching Hawk?